• Home

 Bathroom Addition Experts

-Adding Second Bathrooms Across Chicago Since 2013
+Adding Second Bathrooms Across Chicagoland Since 2013

-From basement powder rooms to attic master suites
+From basement powder rooms to attic master suites — serving all Chicago neighborhoods and North Shore suburbs

-Assembly Squad Chicago - Bathroom Addition Specialists
+Assembly Squad Remodeling — Bathroom Addition Specialists

 Second Bathroom Addition FAQs